 Kato, S., Ohkuma, M., Powell, D. H., Krepski, S. T., Oshima, K., Hattori, M., Shapiro, N., Woyke, T., and Chan, C. S. (2015) Comparative genomic insights into ecophysiology of neutrophilic, microaerophilic iron oxidizing bacteria, Frontiers in Microbiology, doi: 10.3389/fmicb.2015.01265.

-Geomicrobiology, biomineralization, biofilms, biosignatures, nano-and environmental mineralogy, environmental geochemistry.
+Geomicrobiology, biomineralization, biofilms, biosignatures, microbial genomics, biochemistry, environmental geochemistry.